rails/rails/guides/source/asset_pipeline.md

 `<%= javascript_include_tag params[:controller] %>` or `<%= stylesheet_link_tag
 params[:controller] %>`

-When doing this, ensure you are not using the `require_tree` directive, as that will result in your assets being included more than once.

 WARNING: When using asset precompilation, you will need to ensure that your controller assets will be precompiled when loading them on a per page basis.
 By default .coffee and .scss files will not be precompiled on their own.
 See